 Most of the users claimed, “Outlook Focused Inbox Button Missing“, there is no technical glitch,

 - Go to File Tab >> Options >> Customize Ribbon >> Customize the Ribbon: Main Tabs >> View >> Focused Inbox to see if the Show Focused Inbox option is listed there.

 Secondly, the main cause of the missing Focused Button is the “Nonexchange account“, Focused Inbox option is only available for the exchange account users, for instance, if you are using a Gmail account and try to find the focused inbox icon, you will be disappointed because it’s not there.

 Outlook Focused Inbox not showing all Emails

-This is the main cause users unable to find all emails in the focused Inbox.
+This is the main cause of users unable to find all emails in the Focused Inbox.

 Differences between Clutter and Focused Inbox:

-In both Clutter and Focused Inbox it sorts emails into important messages.
-Focused Inbox consists of the important message and leaves rest in Another folder, while Clutter removes messages from your Inbox and sorts them into separate folders.
+In both Clutter and Focused Inbox, it sorts emails into important messages.
+Focused Inbox consists of the important message and leaves the rest in other folder, while Clutter removes messages from your Inbox and sorts them into separate folders.